mhmzdev/figma-flutter-mcp/README.md

 ```
 #### ⚠️ Why SVG assets don’t work with screen generation
 clarify that vectors include icons and pen-tool shapes, so bulk exports may grab unintended nodes; recommend exporting SVGs separately.
 This process still saves you a lot of time by exporting them in your `assets/svg/` directory and updating your `pubspec.yaml`.

+### 🤖 AI Coding Agent Assistance
+For better results you can setup some instructions in following files as per your AI Coding Agent:
+- Cursor: `.cursor/rules/fluttering.mdc`
+- Claude: `CLAUDE.md`
+- Gemini CLI: `GEMINI.md`

+This way your AI agent will use the MCP's output and ensure the flutter code is as per your project requirements and structure.
+You can checkout an example of [cursor rules](docs/cursor_rules_example.md) that I used for testing this out.

 ## 🧰 MCP Tools
 Assets related: